jhoerr/cloudmesh-manual/docs-source/source/installation/install.rst

 Prerequisits Ubuntu 18.04
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: We recommend you update your ubuntu version to 19.04 and
+             follow the instructions for that version instead, as it is
+             significantly easier.
+If you however are not able to do so, the
+             following instructions may be helpful.

 We first need to make sure that the correct version of the Python3 is
 installed.
 The default version of Python on Ubuntu 18.04 is 3.6.
 You can get
 the version with::